-Next up we have ExpressVPN for Tor.
+Next up, we have ExpressVPN for Tor.
 I guess labeling this VPN as the very best wouldn’t be an understatement.
-It is by far one of the best VPN you can get for pretty much every application.
+It is by far one of the best VPNs you can get for pretty much every application.

 With over 3000+ optimized VPN servers, ExpressVPN guarantees crazy fast speeds every time.
 Heck, if you’re primarily looking for speeds, just go with ExpressVPN.

 Another reason why I consider ExpressVPN as one of the very best Tor browser VPN is because of its superb performance and onion over Tor support.
-It’s extensive security and advanced encryption protocols make this vpn provider one of the best VPN services in the market right now.
+Its extensive security and advanced encryption protocols make this VPN is one of the best VPN services in the market right now.